ENROLL FOR THE 2026-27 SCHOOL YEAR!

 We do not use standardized testing or traditional grading.
 Instead, we assess through:

-Ongoing teacher observation
+Ongoing observation

 Skill checklists and anecdotal notes